Welcome to Bankr

 My motivation for writing these lines of Python code are two-fold:

-1. Learning Python, Pandas, and – currently at basic level – Panel within this Python project.
+1. Learning Python, Pandas, and Panel within this small Python project.

 2. Starting with CSV based accounting, especially after some negative experiences with trying to use an HBCI (now FinTS) based accounting system.
 At least in Germany, banks tend to break their own HBCI accesses, especially since their most important accesses to bank accounts seem to be their own and individual banking apps.
 Fortunately, I am not aware of a bank, which does not allow a CSV based download of the respective transaction data.